CV Don’ts: What to Exclude from your Property CV

 Spelling and grammar mistakes are a real turn off.
 Check, check and check again, and even ask a friend to proof read.
 Show your eye for detail and make a good first impression.

-If you’ve found this helpful, you might also like to head over to one of our earlier post’s which includes a CV template.
+If you found this post helpful, why not keep reading and take a look at one of our earlier articles here?
 Equally, if you think you’re on the right track and are ready to upload your CV, you can use our CV Dropoff or alternatively browse our latest vacancies here.